gdsports/USB_Host_Library_SAMD/README.md

 board to computer running the IDE as usual.
 Press the IDE Upload icon.
 When the IDE status shows "Uploading", double click the MKR board reset button.

+## Adafruit M0 and M4 Boards

+The Adafruit Metro M4 (SAMD51) works with this library.
+Follow Adafruit's tutorial to install the Adafruit SAMD board package.
+Other Arduino compatible (for example Adafruit, SparkFun, etc.) SAMD boards should work.

 ## Testing